 Learning how to clean leather dress shoes correctly means removing those built-up salt stains.
 Your shoes see a lot of use in all types of weather.
 You’ll notice the dirt and grime, as well as a white film that never seems to leave.

-You can remove these stains using a water-vinegar mixture.
+You can remove salt stains from leather shoes using a water-vinegar mixture.
 Mix equal parts of water with white vinegar.
 Then, dip a clean, dry cloth into the liquid and rub the shoe surface gently.
 When you’ve removed all the stains, you should get another clean cloth, dampen it with water, and wipe them again to remove the vinegar solution.

 7. Oil and Grease Removal

-Whether you spilled your lunch on your new shoes or you work in an environment that is oily or greasy, you need to remove those grease stains from your shoes to keep them looking their best.
+Whether you spilled your lunch on your new shoes or you work in an area that's oily or greasy, you need to remove those grease stains from your shoes to keep them looking their best.
 You can do this easily with an absorbent powder.
 You don’t have to spend a lot of money; you can use talcum or baby powder.

 Sprinkle the powder sparingly over the oil or grease stains and let it sit for about two or three hours.
 The powder will absorb all the oil during this time.
 Then, you can use a soft brush (like the one you used initially) to remove the excess powder.